 So try to draw with an eye for symmetry here and where possible use a ruler to draw straight lines.

-Next step is to draw the shape of the face of the helmet of Darth Vader, so to speak.
+The next step is to draw the shape of the face of the helmet of Darth Vader, so to speak.

 As you can see it has a geometrical shape that you should be able to reproduce easily.
-Also position the triangular shape that forms the upper part of the breather on the mask.
+Also, position the triangular shape that forms the upper part of the breather on the mask.

-Ok now there is quite a step but nothing to be too afraid of.
+Ok, now there is quite a step but nothing to be too afraid of.
 Use the grid if you have drawn it or just follow along using my drawing as a reference.

-The previous step was really the most difficult one of the drawing section of this tutorial.
+The previous step was really the most difficult one in the drawing section of this tutorial.
 Once you have established the planes of the mask you just need to draw the protective grid situated in the breather and two lines under the lenses.

 Also draw a few lines on the helmet itself, these are going to be useful at the colouring stage to draw the light reflections on the helmet.

-I have added the neck and shoulder of Darth Vader as well cause I did not want to draw floating head!
+I have added the neck and shoulder of Darth Vader as well cause I did not want to draw a floating head!

 The most important details at this stage are the notches on the curvature of the nose of the mask and the triangular shape below the mouth breather which we’ll fill with an additional grid at the colouring stage.